heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/COURSE_MATERIAL.md

 - **Category**: Show and tell
 - **Description**: A quick description of what you will achieve during this practical work

 > [!IMPORTANT]
 >
+> **Please do it a soon as possible**, even if you do not have a clear idea yet
+> as it will help us to plan the practical work presentations.
+>
+> Please refer to the grading criteria to know what is expected from you.

+> [!IMPORTANT]
+>